Oregon Writing Festival

 Background

-The Oregon Writing Festival takes place annually each spring, co-sponsored by Portland State University College of Education and OCTE.
+The Oregon Writing Festival takes place annually each spring, sponsored by OCTE.
 Writers in grades 4-12 from across the state of Oregon gather in small groups, listen to published authors talk about their craft, share their work with peers from other schools, and compose new pieces in workshops run by local authors and teachers.
 Parents can also attend a workshop aimed at support budding writers at home.

 - Cultivating a love of writing in students and teachers